What is a Licensed Insolvency Trustee?

 - Stopping legal action from creditors, including lawsuits and wage garnishments.

-How can a bankruptcy trustee help me with my debt?
+How can a Licensed Insolvency Trustee help me with my debt?

-Your bankruptcy trustee will review your finances with you and inform you of all the possible solutions available to you to get out of debt.
-If it turns out that these are good options for you, our Vancouver bankruptcy trustees can provide you with the following debt solutions:
+Your Licensed Insolvency Trustee will review your finances with you and inform you of all the possible solutions available to you to get out of debt.
+If it turns out that these are good options for you, our trustees in Vancouver can provide you with the following debt solutions:

 - A consumer proposal, in which you and your trustee make a formal offer to your creditors, in which your debts are reduced by up to 70%.
 Once accepted, your debts will be decreased and consolidated into one monthly payment, interest free.
 Learn more about a consumer proposal >>